SemanticBeeng/lms-clean/report.md

 # Computation Graph

-Computation graphs are directed graph made of nodes that represent a computation.
+Computation graphs are directed graphs made of nodes that represent a computation.
 It is an abstract model that can generalize many functions.
 It is very common in distributed computing and it is how most deep learning (TensorFlow, Deeplearning4j) represents their neural networks models.

 ![Example of a simple arithmethic computation graph](comp-graph.png){ width="70%" }